elixir-cloud-aai/openapi-test-runner/docs/architecture.md

 The functions are -
 1. Generate report - A common GA4GH Testbed Python Library has been developed focusing on generating reports.
 It will be used to generate the report.
-2. Display HTML web view in local server - As part of CLI arguments, if local server is enabled, a web view will be hosted on the local server which which display our report in HTML.
+2. Display HTML web view in local server - As part of CLI arguments, if local server is enabled, a web view will be hosted on the local server which will display our report in HTML.
-3. Push the report to GA4GH Testbed API - To send the report to central GA4GH Testbed, an API request is sent containing relevant info.
+3. Push the report to GA4GH Testbed API - To send the report to central GA4GH Testbed, an API request is sent containing relevant info (This feature is still in development at the GA4GH Testbed.
+It will be implemented in complaince suite once completed)